damianhakert/damianhakert.github.io/source/posts/2016-10-20-why-we-chose-vue.html.md

 more code to solve every problem.
 We knew we could do better.
 Once we started with Vue.js, we could immediately and consistently solve complex problems in much less time.

-A simple, but practical example we're using in production: on an GitLab Issue, the issue's state is displayed as either `closed` or `open`.
+A simple, but practical example we're using in production: on a GitLab Issue, the issue's state is displayed as either `closed` or `open`.
 That simple value can change often and needs to be represented in several views.
 With JQuery, we had about 30 or so lines of code to propagate those changes, and they those lines involved multiple classes and querying the DOM by hand.

-In Vue, this now requires use to write 1 line of JavaScript.
+In Vue.js, this now requires use to write 1 line of JavaScript.
 The only other code we add is in the HTML, and that's just a few additional attributes.

 What [Evan You](https://twitter.com/youyuxi) knows is that creating a kick ass framework isn't just about writing great code.
 You need excellent documentation, a strong community helping each other learn, a supporting cast of libraries and plugins to help users solve the hard problems, and short feedback loops based on user feedback to keep the framework relevant.
-Vue is all of that, *plus* great code.
+Vue.js is all of that, *plus* great code.
 That's why we're using it.
 What about you?